 Celebrating Family Traditions and Soft Landings Since 1973

 1973 – The first modern day balloon race held in St. Louis – ultimately becoming what we know as The Great Forest Park Balloon Race – was founded by renowned balloonists Nikki Caplan and John O’Toole.
-There were six balloons and a dozen or so spectators.
+There were seven balloons and a dozen or so spectators.

 1976 – The small event was transformed into the beginning of a St. Louis tradition by Don Sarno and Henry Fett, whose passion and hard work set the stage for the Race to come.